Lattice congruences, fans and Hopf algebras

 This paper is the second in a series of papers beginning with~\cite{congruence} and continuing in~\cite{Cambrian}.
 Each paper relies on the results of the preceding papers and cites later papers only for motivation or in the context of examples.

 The organization of the remainder of this paper is as follows: In Section~\ref{lat cong}, we provide background information on lattice congruences.
 Section~\ref{fan posets} defines fan posets and exhibits their basic properties.
 Section~\ref{po} defines the poset of regions of a central hyperplane arrangement, and quotes results which show that this poset is a fan poset with particularly nice properties.
 In Section~\ref{quo} we prove a generalization of Theorem~\ref{main}.
 Section~\ref{symmetric} provides background on the weak order on $S_n$ which is necessary for the exposition and proof of Theorem~\ref{subalgebra} in Section~\ref{trans sec} and Theorem~\ref{subcoalgebra} in Section~\ref{ins}.
-Section~\ref{H} presents the characterization of $\scrH$-families by pattern-avoidance, remarks on computing the product, coproduct and antipode in $\K[Z^\Theta_\infty]$, then concludes with examples.
+Section~\ref{H} presents the characterization of $\scrH$-families by pattern avoidance, remarks on computing the product, coproduct and antipode in $\K[Z^\Theta_\infty]$.
+The paper concludes with examples in Section~\ref{ex}.